 These facilities act as a base where we can deliver animal therapies, counselling services and education in one location.

 We also have existing links within communities where we have established partnerships with community facilities and schools, that we can use to deliver our learning support.

-As a charity and a social enterprise, we are aware of our responsibility to raise the capacity of our communities and sector.
+As a social enterprise, we are aware of our responsibility to raise the capacity of our communities and sector.

 Community Values – We promote positive citizenship and values of respect and responsibility to endure throughout life to produce lasting community benefits.

 Staying Local – We support local supplier companies and organisations where possible.
 We currently sponsor a number of local projects in our community in the delivery of good causes.

 Supporting Local Jobs and Enterprises – We support the establishment of different social enterprises across Scotland.
 Thanks to the assistance of our social partners at the LOVE Group we are able to provide new jobs, knowledge, capacity and opportunities.

 Supporting Children’s Futures – We are active in many schools in Scotland to facilitate and deliver enterprise days, jobs fairs and career orientated talks for pupils.
 We also host pupil visits at our offices to enable young people to experience a real working environment.